Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

-Let's Start At The Furnace
+Let's Start at the Furnace

 A horizontal unit will be set up the same as an up-flow most often and just laid onto its' side.
 The modifications to a horizontal unit have more to do with drainage than cabinet arrangement.
-(Note: A high efficiency furnace creates condensation in the flu pipes.
-These pipes drain back toward the furnace and from there, discharged to a drain in the floor or a pump of some sort.)
-Now back to photo #1.
+(Note: A high-efficiency furnace creates condensation in the flue pipes.
+These pipes drain back toward the furnace and from there, are discharged to a drain in the floor or a pump of some sort.)
+Now back to Photo 1.

 This set unit is raised slightly off the ground by cork/rubber pads (Vibration Pads) that prevent noise that would be created by metal vibrating on concrete.
 Often bricks will be added as well to raise the unit further off the ground; preventing water from entering the unit should mild flooding occur in the basement.

 This process, simplified, makes the coil cooler than the air passing over it.
 Like a cold glass of water on a warm day, the coil pulls the humidity from the air and cools it at the same time.
 Again, there's more science behind it than that but you get the idea.
-The coil must be installed level or just slightly toward the coil drain outlet so that the collected condensation can be drained off properly, just as in the high efficiency furnace.
-(Photo #2 is of a factory cased coil.
+The coil must be installed level or just slightly toward the coil drain outlet so that the collected condensation can be drained off properly, just as in the high-efficiency furnace.
+(Photo 2 is of a factory cased coil.
 Coils can be purchased uncased but ultimately must be cased in some fashion to contain the air to the system.)

 On top of the coil is the plenum.
-This is the first piece of duct work in the system that all others in the supply ducting will originate from.
+This is the first piece of ductwork in the system that all others in the supply ducting will originate from.
 This could be a plenum with one opening big enough to carry the entire amount of needed supply air when located at the far end of a home or it could be a "T" plenum.
 A "T" plenum is used when the furnace is more centrally located in the home (suggested) and the openings on either side are sized to carry the amount of air required on each side of the home.
 There is also a box plenum.
-This type of plenum is used in a "spider" system where all heat runs are fed directly from the box and there is no "trunk-line".
-There are a few other various types but they are not as common and we'll stop at these 3 examples.
+This type of plenum is used in a "spider" system where all heat runs are fed directly from the box and there is no "trunk-line."
+There are a few other various types but they are not as common and we'll stop at these three examples.

-Lastly, the piece of metal attached to the side of the unit you see in photo #1 is called the return air "boot".
+Lastly, the piece of metal attached to the side of the unit you see in Photo 1 is called the return air "boot".
 This piece is where the air will finally return to the blower cabinet.
 We'll come back to this as we follow the airflow through the system.

-Once The Air Leaves The Furnace (Air Handler)
+Once the Air Leaves the Furnace (Air Handler)

 The supply duct is sized based on the amount of air it must move.
-This trunk sizing will shrink as you move down the line since air will be fed out to individual "supply runs" (photo #5) along the way.
-Fittings called "transitions" (photo #4) are used to make this size adjustment; thus the name transition.
-(Transitioning from one size to another.)
+This trunk sizing will shrink as you move down the line since air will be fed out to individual "supply runs" (photo 5) along the way.
+Fittings called "transitions" (photo 4) are used to make this size adjustment; thus the name transition (transitioning from one size to another).
 These fittings are also used on the "return air" side of the system as the same idea applies in reverse when bringing air back to the system.

-NOTE: See the handle on the pipe in photo #5...this is the handle of a "damper".
-Dampers are used to close off air flow to specific areas of a home.
+Note: See the handle on the pipe in Photo 5; this is the handle of a "damper".
+Dampers are used to close off airflow to specific areas of a home.
 If the handle is in line with the flow of air, it is open.
 If positioned sideways, it is closed.
 Sometimes dampers are used in the trunk-line as well to shut down whole portions of a home or to just balance the airflow better.

 Once the air is pushed through the trunk-lines and into the supply runs, it will be released through the register "boot".
 These boots come in many various shapes and sizes depending on what is needed based on the room above in relation to the structure of the home.
 Though they very in size and shape, they fall into one of 3 main categories.
 Straight boots, ell boots and end boots.